How to Install External Bi Fold Doors

 Finally, you’ll need to check the layout of the surrounding room – since, naturally, your door will need sufficient space to open.
 If there’s not much room for manoeuvre, it might be best to choose smaller panels rather than larger ones.

-Hanging a set of folding doors isn’t a very difficult job.
+Fitting external bifolds isn’t a very difficult job so you can install them yourself.
 With that said, it’s important to ensure throughout that your doors are flush, square and level.
 For this reason, it’s worth keeping your spirit level to hand at every stage of the process.
 That way you’ll be able to stave off any slight misalignments.
 Correcting for mistakes later can be frustrating and time-consuming, so be sure to get it right the first time.
+It may be easier to do with a second pair of hands also.
+Time is of the essence when it comes to external doors.

 First, assemble your tools.
 Along with all of the equipment that came with the door, you’ll need: